-We define a map between metric spaces $X,Y$ to be a \textit{cone-bilipschitz equivalence} if it induces a bilipschitz homeomorphism at the level of asymptotic cones for \textit{all} ultrafilters, and we say that $X$ and $Y$ are \textit{cone-bilipschitz-equivalent} if there exists such a map.
+We define a map between metric spaces $X,Y$ to be a \textit{cone bilipschitz equivalence} if it induces a bilipschitz homeomorphism at the level of asymptotic cones for \textit{all} unbounded ultrafilters, and we say that $X$ and $Y$ are \textit{cone bilipschitz-equivalent} if there exists such a map.
 (The precise definitions will be provided and developed in Section \ref{conemaps}.)
-It is easy and standard that any quasi-isometry between metric spaces is a cone-bilipschitz equivalence, but on the other hand there exist cone-bilipschitz-equivalent metric spaces that are not quasi-isometric (see the example before Corollary \ref{coneq_nilp}).
+It is easy and standard that any quasi-isometry between metric spaces is a cone bilipschitz equivalence, but on the other hand there exist cone bilipschitz-equivalent metric spaces that are not quasi-isometric (see the example before Corollary \ref{coneq_nilp}).

 \begin{thm} Let $G$ be any connected Lie group.
-Then $G$ is cone-bilipschitz equivalent to a group $G_1$ in the class $(\mathcal{C})$.
+Then $G$ is cone bilipschitz equivalent to a group $G_1$ in the class $(\mathcal{C}_1)$.
 More precisely, if $G$ is triangulable with exponential radical $R$, then there is a split exact sequence

 in which $R$ embeds as the exponential radical of $G_1$. \end{thm}